 The Blue Cash Preferred Card from American Express is perfect for folks, especially big families, who spend most of their time and money on groceries, gas stations, and US streaming services.
 CNBC Select analyzed over 200 frequently used credit cards by consumers, and we concluded that American Express clearly has the edge over the others within the last five-year period.

-But even if the Amex Blue Cash Preferred annual fee is $95, which is currently waived the first year.
-Then again it doesn’t really matter much because the welcome bonus is already enough to cover your fees for about two and a half years.
+The Amex Blue Cash Preferred annual fee is $95, which is currently waived the first year.
+Then again it doesn’t really matter much because the welcome bonus is already enough to cover your fees for about two years or so.

 Pros & Cons of Amex Blue Cash Preferred

 Let’s weigh down on the pros and cons of the Amex Blue Cash Preferred.
 The illustration below shows that this card has more advantages.